 Built for Duck Creek cabin buyers, sellers, visitors, and property owners.

-Live data for Duck Creek Village at 8,400 ft elevation.
+Live conditions for Duck Creek Village at 8,400 ft elevation.
 Weather and air quality update automatically.
-Road condition data reflects the most recent available UDOT report.
+Check all panels before heading up the mountain.

 Live UDOT data is fetched from a backend endpoint.
 Check current status below.

-Check UDOT ConditionsLive traffic on UT-14 from Cedar City through Cedar Canyon to Duck Creek Village, and US-89 eastward.
-Red = heavy traffic or delays.
-Yellow = moderate.
-Green = clear.
+Check UDOT ConditionsLive traffic on UT-14 through Cedar Canyon to Duck Creek Village, and US-89 eastward.
+Check before heading up — especially during storms and shoulder seasons.

 Traffic data via Google Maps.
 Conditions on UT-14 (Cedar Canyon Road) can change quickly during winter storms and shoulder seasons.
 Always verify road conditions with UDOT before traveling to Duck Creek in winter or during storms.